 The Benefits of Frosting Chilled Cake Layers

 Once the layers are trimmed, leveled, and still slightly chilled, I begin to make the cake.
-I know sounds strange, but chilled cake layers are so much easier to stack and frost!
+I know this sounds strange, but chilled cake layers are so much easier to stack and frost!

 Chilling the cake layers reduces the amount of crumbing, and helps the buttercream firm up once it’s added to the cake.
 This minimizes any shifting of your cake layers as you add a crumb coat.